microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

 ## VSTS Configuration
 For this demo, we will need a VSTS project with the correct code base and a build and release pipeline.

-### Task1: Create demo project in VSTS and import the code
+### Task 1: Create demo project in VSTS and import the code
 1. Browse to your VSTS account and click New Project

    <img src="media/2017-03-16_13-36-00.jpg" width="624" />